+To raise: Slide the anchor up.

-To adjust the anchor position, pull the knob out and slide it up or down.
-Release the knob and make sure the anchor is locked in position.
+To lower: Push in the lock release button and slide the anchor down.

+After adjustment, make sure the anchor is locked in position.

 Always make sure the shoulder belt is positioned across the center of your shoulder.
 The belt should be kept away from your neck, but not falling off your shoulder.
 Failure to do so could reduce the amount of protection in an accident and cause serious injuries in a collision.